TNO/ChaProEV/paper/paper.md

 # Statement of need

+Battery-electric vehicles (BEVs) as the fleets of EVS are poised to grow sharply in the future and have a strong impact on the electric grid [@TNO_local_impact, TNO_impact_elektriciteitssysteem].

 - Profiles are good and useful, but optimisation modes might also need soem underlying parameters to do optimisation computations as well
 - Provide optimisation models with the boundary conditions they need